Bill Patterson’s election took place during Ohio Farm Bureau’s 105th annual meeting, Dec. 7-8 in Columbus.Read More

 Weaver farms with his wife, Katie, and parents, Leon and Nancy.
 They operate a dairy and raise corn, soybeans, wheat and alfalfa.
 Their farm also operates a methane digester.

 Weaver is a graduate of the University of California, Davis and received a degree in managerial and agricultural economics.
-He is an 17-year member of the Williams County Farm Bureau and has served as its president and on several committees including membership, and food and animal issues.
-He has been active in OFBF’s Young Agricultural Professionals program.
+He is a 23-year member of the Williams County Farm Bureau and has served as its president and on several committees including membership, and food and animal issues, including Ohio Department of Agriculture’s CAFF Advisory Committee.
 Weaver also served on the board of the Ohio Dairy Producers Association.
-The Weavers attend CedarCreek Church of Toledo and have four children.
+He and his wife have four children, Hannah, Noelle, Aaron and Leah.